-Policies in Relational Contracts
+Policies in Relational Contracts, American Economic Journal: Microeconomics

 We consider how a firm's policies constrain its relational contracts.
 A policy is a sequence of decisions made by a principal; each decision determines how agents' efforts affect their outputs.
 We consider surplus-maximizing policies in a flexible dynamic moral hazard problem between a principal and several agents with unrestricted vertical transfers and no commitment.
 If agents cannot coordinate to punish the principal following a deviation, then the principal might optimally implement dynamically inefficient, history-dependent policies to credibly reward high-performing agents.
 We develop conditions under which such backward-looking policies are surplus-maximizing and illustrate how they influence promotions, hiring, and performance.

 Barron, Daniel, and Michael Powell.
 2019.
 Policies in Relational Contracts.
 American Economic Journal: Microeconomics.
 11(2): 228-249.LINK READ